lsst/display_firefly/doc/index.rst

     docker run -p 8080:8080 -e "MAX_JVM_SIZE=8G" --rm ipac/firefly

+In this case, the URL for Firefly will be `http://localhost:8080/firefly`.

 To run it on port 8090, in the background and saving logging information to a file: